 There are two interest rates that apply when it comes to the Bank of Baroda PPF.

-Interest on loans: If you take a loan against the PPF then you will have to repay it with an interest of 2% more than the interest you earn.
-This means the total interest you will pay will be 10.7% per annum.
+Interest on loans: If you take a loan against the PPF then you will have to repay it with an interest you earn.
+This means the total interest you will pay will be 7.1% per annum.